TobyLobster/multiply_test/README.md

 ![repeated addition results](results/6502_8x8=16_repeated_addition.svg)

+The booby prize for the least efficient multiply goes to mult70 at nearly 2000 cycles average.

-It's better generally to use binary multiplication instead (e.g. mult9 or mult11 are 17 bytes).
+So it's better generally to use binary multiplication instead (e.g. mult9 or mult11 are 17 bytes).
 However, for multiplying by small numbers (between 0 and 24), mult72 is more efficient than mult9.

-The booby prize for the least efficient multiply goes to mult70 at nearly 2000 cycles average.

 ## Customising